Cell Ranger5.0 (latest), printed on 01/15/2021

-Cell Ranger 4.0 includes a new dedicated cell calling algorithm that is applied specifically to identify cells from Targeted Gene Expression datasets.
+Cell Ranger includes dedicated cell calling algorithm (introduced in 4.0) that is applied specifically to identify cells from Targeted Gene Expression datasets.
 The Targeted Gene Expression cell calling method relies on identification of a transition point based on the shape of the barcode rank plot to separate cell-associated barcodes from background partitions, and is designed to successfully classify cells for a wide variety of potential target gene panels.

 Note: This method is distinct from the cell calling algorithm used for non-targeted Whole Transcriptome Analysis (WTA) Chromium single cell datasets, and it does not employ the EmptyDrops approach (Lun et al., 2018) due to the distinct features of Targeted Gene Expression datasets.